 - 1. In Citrix Studio, set the delivery group, containing members the desired target devices, to main-tenance mode. - 2.
 Shut down all provisioned target devices. - 3.
 Go to Configuration > Hosting and select the Host resource that you want to change.
 In Ac-tions portion of the screen, click Edit Storage. - 4.
-In OS, Temporary, and Personal vDisk Storages, clear the old storage.
+In OS and temporary storages, clear the old storage.
 Changing the storage places the storage into Superseded status.
 Click Remove... to permanently remove it.
 Select the new storage you are going to use.

 Storage

-Studio Operating System Storage d and disc.
+Studio Operating System Storage Select one or more storage locations that will store the virtual machines

 OS Storage Name Asteroids Status In use

 Temporary Storage Robotron Superseded Remove

 PvD Storage

-Storage Status Guide Not in use In use Image: Storage is not being used for creating machines.
-Image: Storage is being used for creating new machines.
-Superseded
+Storage Status Guide

 OK Cancel

-Activate Wind
+Activate Win